darklang/dark/docs/production/README.md

 We're running in kubernetes on GKE.

-The production containers are deployed as part of the CI build on master.
+The production containers are deployed as part of the CI build on the main branch.

 ### How to build production containers